TK-code202/Calculator/README.md

 ## Description

 _A Calculator carrying out the basic arithmetic operations.
-This application only uses business logic.
+The application carries out the operations one after the other in the order: addition, division, subtraction and multiplication.This application only uses business logic.
 The User Interface is to be worked upon on a later date._

 ## Setup/Installation Requirements
 * _Clone this repository to your desktop_